brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 - `GPIO18` & `GPIO19`: USB full-speed transceiver
 - `GPIO20` & `GPIO21`: Serial port UART

 Given the scarcity, I was tempted to reuse `GPIO9` for other purposes after booting up but I decided against it because glitches could result in the board mistakenly entering the bootloader after reset and rendering the device inoperable.
-Perhaps `GPIO9` could be reused as a button input in a custom expansion.
+Perhaps `GPIO9` could be reused as a button input in an accessory.

 The TCA9555 IO expander handles the remaining low speed digital logic functions.
 These pins are designated `XIO` on the schematic.
 All of the `XIO` pins have been assigned.
 If needed in a subsequent revision, a few pins could be released by doubling-up functions (such as by combining the motor driver `NFAULT` signals or by reusing one of the keypad row pins to drive the thermistor).